ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch30.md

 Note that the dark boxes in
 Figure [1.10](#fig:ch30-fig11){reference="fig:ch30-fig11"
-reference-type="ref"} are not terminal nodes but arc back to the second box, â€œEvaluate model performanceâ€?; additional arrows were omitted to avoid visual clutter.
+reference-type="ref"} are not terminal nodes but arc back to the second box, "Evaluate model performance"?; additional arrows were omitted to avoid visual clutter.

 ### Exercises [](#exercises)